-This landmark convention is applicable to all types of commercial fishing and seeks to provide acceptable minimum standards that protect them in all aspects of their work, in what is a highly dangerous and mostly unregulated profession.
+This landmark convention is applicable to all types of commercial fishing and seeks to provide acceptable minimum standards that protect fishers in all aspects of their work, in what is a highly dangerous and mostly unregulated profession.

 Fishers and fishing vessels are excluded from nearly all existing legislation so this convention sets out a basic framework of obligations for employers, and corresponding obligations for governments to input minimum standards into national legislation.
 This is a bigger challenge for some governments than others, given the diverse conditions in which the global fishing industry operates.
 For the same reason the convention's most basic provisions are likely to have a greater impact on fishers working in less developed parts of the industry.

 The convention is flexible, so that it can be relevant to all types of commercial fishing and be implemented all around the world.
 It also enjoys the flexibility of gradual implementation for certain provisions.

-But, although adopted, C188 only came into force when it was ratified by 10 ILO (International Labour Organization) member states, eight of which were required to be coastal ones.
-That target was reached in November 2017.
+But, although adopted, it will not come into force until it is ratified by 10 International Labour Organization (ILO) member states, eight of which must be coastal ones.
+That target has not been reached.
 The ITF believes that it is essential that more countries ratify, and that trade unions have an important role to play in persuading them to do so.